f5devcentral/f5-agility-labs-xc/docs/class7/module1/task1.rst

 * This happens often during AI-generated changes.
 * Save early and save often.
 * Unsaved files lead to confusion later.

-*What to notice:*
-- Multiple files may be modified at once.
-- Unsaved indicators accumulate quickly.
-- It’s easy to lose track of what changed.

 Clean Up as You Go
 ------------------